How to create a CRUD API with ASP.NET Core and Insight.Database

 VALUES ('iPhone SE', 399, 'Lots to love.
 Less to spend.')

-And, if you make another GET request, you will find the new product.
-Yay!
+And, if we make another GET request, we should find the new product,

-It’s a good idea not to return model or business objects from your API methods.
-It’s recommended to create view models or DTO’s with only the properties a consumer of your API will need.
-But, let’s keep it simple.
+It’s a good idea not to return models or business objects from our API methods.
+Instead, we should create view models or DTOs with only the properties a consumer of our API will need.
+But let’s keep it simple.

 Use appsettings.json file

 Let’s clean what we have.
-First, move the connection string to the appsettings.json file.
+First, let’s move the connection string to the appsettings.json file.
+That’s how we should use configuration values with ASP.NET Core.

 "ConnectionStrings": {